-Rangers travelled to the home of Doncaster Rovers with a view to emulating their six-nil crushing of the Yorkshire outfit only four months previous.
+They took this form to the home of Doncaster Rovers with a view to emulating their six-nil crushing of the Yorkshire outfit only four months previous.

 Goals from Keen, Roger Morgan, Sanderson and Marsh secured the points in style for Rangers as the R`s not only displayed their dominance at home, but their improving away record was proving formidable as they sat atop of the Third Division.

 Ten games undefeated on their travels included the 7-1 mauling of Mansfield Town as goals were one of the distinct features of Rangers rise to the top of the league.
 Indeed the R`s had scored 95 goals in all competitions and 1967 was only 21 days old.

 Keith Kettleborough had taken over from Bill Leivers at Belle Vue at the beginning of December and had an immediate impact with four successive victories, three of which came at home.
 Three away games on the trot yielded no points for Doncaster who were heavily reliant on their home form to keep them in the division.

 Alec Stock named the same eleven for the third successive game after back to back wins over Watford (4-1) and Reading (2-1).

 Les Allen partnered Rodney Marsh in attack, with the latter looking to extend a good mini spell of three goals in the previous two fixtures.

 It was skipper Mike Keen`s goal that had given the R`s a first half lead at Belle Vue before Doncaster hit a second half equaliser as both keeping their respective impressive records intact – sharing the spoils in a 1-1 draw.